BoT-SORT: Robust Associations Multi-Pedestrian Tracking: Proposed Method

 In high velocities scenarios, full correction of the state vector, including the velocities term, is essential.
 When the camera is changing slowly compared to the frame rate, the correction of Eq. \ref{eq:cmc_cov} can be omitted.
-By applying that method our tracker becomes robust to camera motion.
+By applying this method our tracker becomes robust to camera motion.

 After compensating for the rigid camera motion, and under the assumption that the position of an object only slightly change from one frame to the next.
-In online high frame rate applications when missing detections cases occurs, tracks extrapolation can be perform using the KF's prediction step.
-Which may causes more continuous viewing of tracks with slightly higher MOTA.
+In online high frame rate applications when missing detections occur, track extrapolations can be perform using the KF's prediction step, which may cause more continuous viewing of tracks with slightly higher MOTA. \\